 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.Romans 12:2(NASB)

 As believers we have been called to personal consecration, where our lives are a reflection of Christ and our bodies a living sacrifice to the Lord.
-It is our spiritual worship and our reasonable service to yield our-lives, our-selves and our-bodies to the Lord.
-The world is all too ready to squeeze us into its own mould and to cultivate in us a worldly mindset, where God is far removed, but Paul warns us not to be conformed to this world but rather to be transformed by the renewing of our minds.
+It is our spiritual worship and our reasonable service to yield our-lives, our-selves, and our-bodies to the Lord - to consecrate ourselves to Him each day.

-May we turn from the things of this world in willing submission to God's child-training programme so that like the Lord Jesus we may live in spirit and truth, and love as He loves us - until in all things we can say, Father, they will be done in me.
+May we turn from the things of this world in willing submission to God's child-training programme, so that like the Lord Jesus Christ, we may live in spirit and truth, walk in the light as He is in the light and love others as He loves us - until in all things we can say, "Father, Thy Will Be Done in me."

 Loving Father, too often my mind is deflected from Jesus onto the things of the world, especially when times are difficult, but I want to keep my mind on Christ, knowing that this is Your best will for me.
 I pray that I become increasingly aware of the Spirit's promptings in my life, so that day by day, my heart and mind may become saturated with the lovely Lord Jesus.
 May His nature be reflected through my actions and attitude and may my life be transformed daily, by the renewing of my mind.
 Help me to prove in my life what Your will for me is, and may I do only those things that are good, and acceptable and perfect in Your sight - for Your praise and glory, and for the benefit of others.
 This I ask in the matchless name of Jesus, AMEN.

 Never miss a post